utdb/judged/README.md

 Interpreter
 -----------

-Extensive help can be produced by invoking `datalog.py` with the `--help` flag.
+Interpreter parameter documentation can be produced by invoking `datalog.py` with the `--help` flag.
+The subcommands each have their own help documentation.
 For ease of use, some useful combinations are given here.

+`datalog.py exact --help`: Gets the full list of options for the `exact` variant of JudgeD.

-`datalog.py -v`: runs an interactive datalog prompt in verbose mode, showing each statement is it is processed.
+`datalog.py deterministic -v`: runs an interactive deterministic datalog prompt in verbose mode, showing each statement is it is processed.

-`datalog.py -f color -v -i examples/power.dl`: `-f color` Explicitly declares colored output formatting, `-v` runs in verbose mode to show each statement as it is processed, and `-i` switches to interactive mode after the given files are processed.
+`datalog.py deterministic -f color -v -i examples/power.dl`: `-f color` Explicitly declares colored output formatting, `-v` runs in verbose mode to show each statement as it is processed, and `-i` switches to interactive mode after the given files are processed.

-`datalog.py -d examples/ancestor.dl`: Runs the ancestor.dl example file with a debugging trace of the query answering process.
+`datalog.py deterministic -d examples/ancestor.dl`: Runs the ancestor.dl example
+file with a debugging trace of the query answering process.

-`datalog.py -m examples.demosql examples/demosql.dl`: Loads the external data
+`datalog.py deterministic -m examples.demosql examples/demosql.dl`: Loads the
-module `examples.demosql` (note that this is loaded according to Pyhton's module path), and runs the example file that uses the externally defined `triple` predicate.
+external data module `examples.demosql` (note that this is loaded according to Pyhton's module path), and runs the example file that uses the externally defined `triple` predicate.

-`datalog.py --help`: Gets the full list of options for the current variant of JudgeD.